Montrose - Rosetta

 Montrose - Rosetta's population is slightly older than the national pattern

-The median age in Montrose - Rosetta is 41 years, which is higher than Greater Hobart's average of 39 years and also exceeds the national average of 38 years.
-The age profile shows that those aged 85 years and above make up 3.4% of the population, while those aged 5 to 14 years comprise 10.0%.
-Between 2021 and present, the percentage of the population aged 35 to 44 years has increased from 12.7% to 14.4%, while the percentage of those aged 55 to 64 years has decreased from 12.3% to 11.1%.
-By 2041, demographic projections indicate significant shifts in Montrose - Rosetta's age structure.
-The number of individuals aged 45 to 54 years is projected to rise substantially by 70%, increasing from 538 to 914 people.
-Conversely, both the 0 to 4 and 55 to 64 age groups are expected to see reduced numbers.
+The median age in Montrose - Rosetta is 41 years, which is higher than Greater Hobart's average of 39 years and exceeds the national average of 38 years.
+The age profile shows that those aged 85 years and above make up 3.4% of the population, while those aged 5 to 14 years constitute 10.0%.
+Between 2021 and present, the proportion of the population aged 35 to 44 years has increased from 12.7% to 14.6%, while the proportion of those aged 55 to 64 years has decreased from 12.3% to 10.7%.
+By the year 2041, demographic projections indicate significant shifts in Montrose - Rosetta's age structure.
+The 45 to 54 age cohort is projected to rise substantially, increasing by 369 people (68%) from 544 to 914.
+Conversely, both the 0 to 4 and 55 to 64 age groups are expected to decrease in number.

 Frequently Asked Questions - Age